-If you're ready to take your fall decor up a notch, then come with us as we have some fun with moody plant combos that are perfect for fall containers as well as beds and borders.
-Join us as we have some fun with beautiful plants to re-imagine all the different ways we can celebrate the magic and mystery that comes with longer nights and cooler temperatures.
+If you're ready to take your fall decor up a notch, then come with us.
+We're having some fun with moody plant combos that are perfect for fall containers as well as beds and borders.
+Join us as we have some fun with beautiful plants.
+In order to re-imagine the different ways we can celebrate the magic and mystery of longer nights and cooler temperatures.

-We've conjured up unexpected ideas for everyone in Zones 4-11, so no matter whether you're celebrating the falling leaves, cooler temperatures, rainy season, Halloween, Samhain, or Dia de Los Muertos, you're sure to find something that sparks creativity this season.
+We've conjured up unexpected ideas for everyone in Zones 4-11.
+So, you're sure to find something that sparks creativity this season.
+No matter whether you're celebrating the falling leaves, cooler temperatures, rainy season, Halloween, Samhain, or Dia de Los Muertos.

 Exceptionally ruffled leaves emerge ruby red, aging to a deep merlot frosted with silver.
 Prolific amounts of petite white flowers are held above the foliage in early spring.
 Striking as an accent or massed and provides great color contrast in mixed containers.
 Partial shade to full sun.
 Up to 9" tall, 14" wide.
 Zones 4-9.